-To simulate a tomography experiment, the setpoint of the Spindle is configured to perform a constant rotation with a rotational velocity of 60 rpm.
+To simulate a tomography experiment, the setpoint of the Spindle is configured to perform a constant rotation with a rotational velocity of 60rpm.
 Both ground motion and spindle vibration disturbances were simulated based on what was computed in Section 2.4.3.
-A radial offset of $\approx 1 \,\mu\text{m}$ between the Point of Interest (PoI) and the spindle's rotation axis is introduced to represent what is experimentally observed.
-During the 10 second simulation (i.e. 10 spindle turns), the position of the PoI with respect to the granite was recorded.
+A radial offset of $\approx 1 \,\mu m$ between the "point-of-interest" and the spindle's rotation axis is introduced to represent what is experimentally observed.
+During the 10 second simulation (i.e. 10 spindle turns), the position of the "point-of-interest" with respect to the granite was recorded.
 Results are shown in Figure 2.98.
 A good correlation with the measurements is observed both for radial errors (Figure 2.98a) and axial errors (Figure 2.98b).

-Figure 2.98: Simulation results for a tomography experiment at constant velocity of 60 rpm.
+Figure 2.98: Simulation results for a tomography experiment at constant velocity of 60rpm.
 The comparison is made with measurements for both radial (a) and axial errors (b).

-2.4.4.2 Scans with the Translation Stage
+${\tt 2.4.4.2}$ Scans with the translation stage

 A second experiment was performed in which the translation stage was scanned at constant velocity.
-The translation stage setpoint is configured to have a "triangular" shape with stroke of $\pm 4.5$ mm.
+The translation stage setpoint is configured to have a "triangular" shape with stroke of $\pm 4.5 mm$ .
 Both ground motion and translation stage vibrations were included in the simulation.
 Similar to what was performed for the tomography simulation, the PoI position with respect to the granite was recorded and compared with the experimental measurements in Figure 2.99.
 A similar error amplitude was observed, thus indicating that the multi-body model with the included disturbances accurately represented the micro-station behavior in typical scientific experiments.